CNURobotics/flexbe_turtlesim_demo/README.md

 "Quick Start" based on the simple 2D ROS Turtlesim [Turtlesim] simulator.
 The repo provides all of the flexbe_turtlesim_demo-specific states and behaviors to provide a simple demonstration of FlexBE's capabilities using a minimal number of the ROS  packages.

+## Tutorial Examples

-In addition to the Turtlesim demonstration, the repo includes several detailed [Example](docs/examples.md) states and behaviors to illustrate the use and capabilities of FlexBE.
+In addition to the Turtlesim demonstration presented below, the repo includes several detailed [Examples](docs/examples.md) states and behaviors to illustrate the use and capabilities of FlexBE.

 ----